d-kleine/AZ_AI-Engineering/project3_AI-Enriched-Corporate-Training-Catalog/README.md

 ## Requirements

 To meet the diverse needs of modern organizations and their workforce, this project sets out clear requirements, ensuring a seamless user experience and robust functionality.
-Below are the key requirements delineating our vision for this transformative tool:
+Below are the key requirements delineating the vision for this transformative tool:

 ### Search for Courses: